JS1820/IIPP-Internship/Month-2/Documentation/README.md

 &nbsp;

+I had to stop using HonSSH because of a few issues with the network setup, i had in my mind, So i had to find an alternative Honeypot.!
 # Honeypot Implementation - Phase 2

 ## Tpot CE - Overview

-Tpot CE (Community Edition) is an all-in-one honeypot platform developed by Telekom-Security.
+[Tpot CE (Community Edition)](https://github.com/telekom-security/tpotce) is an all-in-one honeypot platform developed by Telekom-Security.
 It supports multiple honeypots and visualization options using the Elastic Stack.
 This phase focuses on Tpot CE and associated honeypots.

 ### Tpot CE - Honeypots Included